Table of Contents

 The first thing is setting specific goals for your year-end fundraising campaign.
 These goals will be divided into two main categories:

-• Supplemental goals – These include additional benefits you can get out of the campaign.
+- Supplemental goals include additional benefits you can get from the campaign.
 They don’t necessarily have to be measurable.

 You’ll also need to shortlist the channels that you’ll be employing to communicate and engage with your donors and prospects.
 Having clarity about it will help you allocate your efforts and resources efficiently.
 Some of the most popular channels include: